-Too many assets or too much income can disqualify the veteran or surviving spouse.
-The Livens Law Firm is adept at helping clients increase medical expenses and fill out the forms correctly.
+Too many assets or too much income can disqualify a veteran or a veteran's surviving spouse.
+At The Livens Law Firm, we are adept at helping clients qualify for VA benefits while also preserving assets.
 We have a 100 percent approval rate, and have successfully represented clients in VA appeals.

-Attorney Stephen Livens and his staff can directly represent the veteran or widow.
-More commonly, we represent the adult children who are caregivers or legal guardians.
+Attorney Stephen Livens and his staff can directly represent the veteran or the spouse of a veteran.
+More commonly, we represent adult children who are caregivers or legal guardians.
 Our Bedford, Texas, law practice serves clients across the Dallas-Fort Worth area and statewide.
 Contact us today for a free consultation.

 Veterans Aid and Attendance